How to build a small bedroom closet where there wasn’t one for added storage and organization.

 Although it’s a small area, a lot of thought and planning went into creating both spaces.
 We knew that if we were going to turn the closet into a powder room, we would have to carve out space for a small bedroom closet.
 Our house only has 3 closets, one in each bedroom, so for storage sake (and resale), we knew we needed to add one back.

 A previous homeowner added the closet (now powder room) in this room, so it was bigger than the other bedroom closets.
 It also had a weird dead area in the corner next to the doorway.
-Since it wasn’t good for much of anything, we thought it would be a perfect place for the closet.
+Since it wasn’t good for much of anything, we thought it would be the perfect place for the closet.

 It will be smaller than the one that was in this room, but it will still have a good amount of storage.